Workshops and Events for Living a Simple Life

 concepts of simple living.

-Working within Covid19 Rules & Regulation, we will in 2021 have the team from The Old Woolshed Tinsmith back on boarded with copper garden marker, tin scoops and bucket workshops and the girls from Old Mill Quilting with rag quilts, beeswax wraps and lampshades and a new foraging and living with backyard chicken workshops.
+We hope to have the team from The Old Woolshed Tinsmith back on board with copper garden marker, tin scoops and bucket workshops and the girls from Old Mill Quilting with rag quilts, beeswax wraps and lampshades and new ‘weed’ foraging walks, living with backyard chicken, knitting socks and homemade body product workshops.

 Workshop Programs we offer: